PacktPublishing/Android-UI-Development-with-Jetpack-Compose/README.md

 <a href="https://www.packtpub.com/product/android-ui-development-with-jetpack-compose/9781801812160"><img src="https://static.packt-cdn.com/products/9781801812160/cover/smaller" alt="Creative DIY Microcontroller Projects with C" height="256px" align="right"></a>

-This is the code repository for [DIY Microcontroller Projects for Hobbyists](https://www.packtpub.com/product/android-ui-development-with-jetpack-compose/9781801812160), published by Packt.
+This is the code repository for [Android UI Development with Jetpack Compose](https://www.packtpub.com/product/android-ui-development-with-jetpack-compose/9781801812160), published by Packt.

 **Bring declarative and native UIs to life quickly and easily on Android using Jetpack Compose**